RakV1342/test-markdown/README.md

 Service Monitors to Detect Netscalers
 ---
 The netscaler metrics exporters helps collect data from the VPX/CPX ingress and CPX-EW devices.
-This exporters needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
+These exporters needs to be detected by Prometheus Operator so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
 Prometheus Operator uses the concept of ```ServiceMonitors``` to detect pods belonging to a service, using the labels attached to that service.

 The following example yaml file will detect all the exporter services (given in the example yaml files above) which have the label ```service-type: citrix-adc-monitor``` associated with them.